MvvmCross/MvvmCross/docs/_documentation/developer-guide/inversion-of-control-ioc.md

 ---
+layout: documentation
-title: "Inversion of Control"
+title: Inversion of Control
-excerpt: ""
+category: Developer-guide
 ---
 Two key ideas that are used in MvvmCross are: